jeffcampbellmakesgames/unity-package-tools/usage.md

 If using this type of approach, it is helpful to clone a second copy of the repository on the same computer you are developing on where it only pulls down the release branches.
 From there, you can create an individual `PackageManifestConfig` asset per release branch that can include the second clones repo folder as the publish location.

+## Generating packages from command-line

+It can be desirable at times to generate legacy Unity packages and/or package source from the command-line so that they can be created and distributed as part of a continuous integration (CI) process.
+For example, you may want to trigger a process every time the repository is updated and source files changed so that a new package is created and made available to users.
+This can be done by launching the Unity Editor from the command line and supplying the appropriate arguments.

+**Example Command-Line Call**

+`"D:\Program Files\2019.4.11f1\Editor\Unity.exe" -quit -batchmode -executeMethod JCMG.PackageTools.Editor.PackageToolsCI.Generate`

+In this case, the `-executeMethod JCMG.PackageTools.Editor.PackageToolsCI.Generate` is the CLI argument that will trigger the PackageTools CI process to execute.
+By default, this will find all `PackageManifestConfig` instances in the project and if they have an appropriate output path will generate the legacy Unity package and/or package source.
+Progress will be output to the Unity Editor player log.

+An additional CLI argument `ID` (case-insensitive) can be supplied with one or more `ID` values to limit the package generation to a subset of `PackageManifestConfig` instances in the project if so desired.
+These `ID` values should correspond to the `ID` displayed on the `PackageManifestConfig` inspector for that instance.

+**Example ID Argument Usage (for three ID values passed)**

+`id=cb87cda2-0bfa-44dc-b583-ae61ff81efcb,e1725f4a-f9f3-42c0-ac15-756f017c90ed,6a406891-59d5-430a-815d-c252deae5d5b`